colonelxy/Trustless-Elections-Dapp/README.md

 ### Security

-Devices are authenticated before sending any results Each device must have a role assigned to it during the configuration stages so it's the only producer that can send data to the Iot Core.
+Devices are authenticated before sending any results Each device must have a role assigned to it during the configuration stages so it's the only producer that can send data to the ``Iot Core``.
-Strict security with inbound rules allowing only a range of Ip addresses of the devices.
+Strict security with inbound rules allowing only a range of IP addresses of the devices.
-Use of VPC endpoints o access other resources from the devices VPC.
+Use of ``VPC endpoints`` to access other resources from the devices VPC.
 VPC endpoint policies

 VPC endpoint policies ensures the traffic between AWS services, such as Lambda, Amazon S3, and Amazon QLDB, does not leave the Amazon network.